 Ms Caccinelli holds an MSc in Economics of Network Industries and Digital Economy from the University Paris Dauphine – PSL, and an MA in European Affairs from the University of Perugia.

 Elisa Giomi is an Associate Professor at Roma Tre University, Department of Philosophy, Communication and Performing Arts, where she teaches Sociology of Media and Communication, Television Narrative, and Advertising.
-She coordinates the Media and Communication module of the MA in Gender and Political Studies.
-Ms Giomi also the MA course in Cultural Leadership Research, a double postgraduate degree programme (University of Groningen and Roma Tre University).
+Prof. Giomi also teaches at the MA course in Cultural Leadership Research, a double postgraduate degree programme (University of Groningen and Roma Tre University) and coordinates the Media and Communication module of the MA in Gender and Political Studies.

-Ms Giomi has coordinated national and international scientific projects aimed at studying the media and identifying good practices in the sector, on behalf of various bodies and institutions including: European Parliament, EJC-European Journalism Center, EIGE-European Institute for Gender Equality.
-She has coordinated television content analysis projects on behalf of Italian broadcasters, including monitoring the representation of women in public programming.
+Prof. Giomi has coordinated national and international scientific projects aimed at studying the media and identifying good practices in the sector, on behalf of various bodies and institutions including: European Parliament, EJC-European Journalism Center, EIGE-European Institute for Gender Equality.
+She has coordinated television content analysis projects on behalf of italian broadcasters, including monitoring the representation of women in public programming.

-By decree of the President of the Republic, sMs Giomi was appointed on 15 September 2020 as a member of the Board of Authority for Guarantees in Communications.
+By decree of the President of the Republic, Prof. Giomi was appointed on 15 September 2020 as a member of the Board of AGCOM- Authority for Communications Guarantees.

 Lynn Robinson became Director General of the International Institute of Communications (IIC), in March 2020.